fare/asdf/README.md

     make ext

+_NOTA BENE_: You may also need to run `make ext` again after you `git pull` or switch branch, to update the `ext/` directory.
+This is unhappily not automatic.
+If for some reason tests fail, particularly due to an error compiling, loading or running a library, then run `make ext` and try again.

-The above make target uses `git submodule update --init` to download all these libraries using git.
+The above `make` target uses `git submodule update --init` to download all these libraries using git.
 If you don't otherwise maintain your own set of carefully controlled CL libraries, that's what you want to use.
+However, it is only available if you have a git checkout of ASDF;
+not if you used a tarball.
-However, if you do maintain your own set of carefully controlled CL libraries then you will want to use whichever tools you use (e.g. `quicklisp`, `clbuild`, or your own scripts around `git`) to download these libraries:
+If you use a tarball or otherwise do maintain your own set of carefully controlled CL libraries then you will want to use whichever tools you use (e.g. `quicklisp`, `clbuild`, or your own scripts around `git`) to download these libraries:
 `alexandria`, `asdf-encodings`, `cl-launch`, `closer-mop`, `cl-ppcre`, `cl-scripting`, `fare-mop`, `fare-quasiquote`, `fare-utils`, `inferior-shell`, `lisp-invocation`, `named-readtables`, `optima`.